What is a Deed In Lieu of Foreclosure?

 You may agree to give a deed in lieu of foreclosure to be relieved of the stress and financial burden of foreclosure.
 Even if these are your motivations you should consider getting something extra in exchange for giving the deed to the lender.
+Write a letter to your lender (here’s a sample.)
 You might ask for one of the following:

 If you are insolvent the lender will probably refuse to consider a deed in lieu.
 If you file bankruptcy after giving your deed to the bank, the bankruptcy court may reverse the transaction.
 The court may view the transaction as giving your lender preferential status and set it aside as a fraudulent conveyance.
 No problem arises if you are solvent at the time you give the deed to the lender.
 If the lender gives you a cash payment for the deed as well as cancellation of the note, the transaction may be treated more favorably by the bankruptcy court.

 If you consider using a deed in lieu of foreclosure, talk with an attorney before signing any documents.